francescorn/leetcode_solutions/README.md

 # Leetcode Solutions and Explanations
 All are accepted solutions I have written to [leetcode problems](https://leetcode.com/problemset/all/).
 Most of them beat 90% of submissions.
+I also include short explanations about my intuition and my approach to each problem.

 ## Python
 ### Solutions on Github and Explanations on Leetcode